IBC Express Balita: As a news bulletin

-On October 28, 2022, IBC 13 announced through its Facebook page that IBC Express Balita will be relaunched as short news updates program airing every two hours every afternoon from Monday to Friday.
-The program premiered on October 31 and replaced the second iteration of IBC Headliners that lasted for a month in 2021.
+On December 31, 2021, IBC announced through its Facebook page that IBC Express Balita will be relaunched as short news updates program airing every two hours every afternoon from Monday to Friday.
+The program premiered on January 1, 2022, and replaced the second iteration of IBC Headliners that lasted for a month in 2021.

+On October 21, 2024, IBC Express Balita transitioned to an hourly news update format, broadcasting every weekday afternoon as part of the channel's programming changes.
+This format was further adjusted on December 31, 2024, with broadcasts airing several times in the afternoon and additionally in the evenings.